miriamposner/derive_gender/derive-gender-from-a-column-of-first-names.md

 # Derive gender from a column of first names

+*This tutorial is based on ["From OMBD to Gender Data on Film Directors"](http://blog.silk.co/post/127234807482/from-ombd-to-gender-data-on-film-directors-how-to).*

 What can you do if you want to perform a gender-based analysis of your datasets, but "gender" isn't a category in your data?
 You can use computational methods to perform an educated guess, based on the first name of the person.

 Is it flawless?
 No way.
 First names can often be ambiguous, and a woman could easily have a "man's" name, or vice versa.
 But often a name is all we have, and sometimes the benefits of performing a gender-based analysis outweigh the problems of computationally deriving gender.